SizeCredit/size-solidity/README.md

 ## TODO before testnet

-- more scenarios
+- more tests:
+  - claim
+  - lendAsMarketOrder
+  - repay
+    - more unit tests where block.timestamp is e.g. "December 29, 2023", so that it is more realistic
+    - buckets of different sizes, not only spaced by 1 (second), but also 30 days, 1 week, etc etc
+    - tests with other types of yield curves (not only flat)
 - there are 3 different borrowers taking 3 loans
   - one is repaid
   - one is liquidated
   - one is self liquidated
-- more unit tests where block.timestamp is e.g. "December 29, 2023", so that it is more realistic
-- buckets of different sizes, not only spaced by 1 (second), but also 30 days, 1 week, etc etc
-- tests with other types of yield curves (not only flat)

 - origination fee & loan fee
 - debt compensation
 - test for dueDate NOW